PlayeRom/flightgear-addon-which-runway/README.md

 4. **Mag Var** – magnetic variation at the airport.
 5. **Best runway from aircraft position** – this is not the best runway due to the wind, nor is it the airport's preferred runway, it is the runway you can choose if you need to land immediately in case of an emergency, as it's the runway your aircraft is most conveniently positioned to land on.
 This means you won't have to perform as many maneuvers to land on it.
 This value will change dynamically.
 6. **Distance** – distance from your position to the airport in nautical miles and kilometers.
 This value will change dynamically.
-7. **Course** – course from your position to the airport (true and magnetic).
+7. **Bearing** – bearing from your position to the airport (true and magnetic).
 This value will change dynamically.
 8. **Has METAR** – information as to whether the airport provides its own METAR report.
 9. **METAR** – raw METAR from the current airport, if available, or the nearest other airport.
 10. **QNH** – atmospheric pressure relative to mean sea level as given by MATAR, in 3 units.
 This information may change as the METAR changes.